Strep throat is a bacterial infection that usually causes a sore throat. It is common and can spread easily from person to person.

 To get a diagnosis of strep throat, a person will usually see their primary care provider.
 During the visit, the doctor will ask them about any symptoms.
 They will likely examine the person’s throat, take their temperature, and feel over the lymph nodes on the front of the neck.

-If strep throat seems likely, a doctor will need to perform a simple strep test to confirm the presence of group A Streptococcus.
+If strep throat seems likely, a doctor will need to perform a simple strep test to confirm the presence of

 To perform a strep test, a healthcare professional will ask the person to open their mouth wide.
 They will then insert a cotton swab on a stick and swab the back of the person’s throat.